dwinterLA-zz/ground-source/_agents/chris.md

 phone: 310.444.6100
 position: ''
-short_bio: Chris Keller has represented tenants and landlords in Los Angeles for over 17 years.
-He worked at Cushman and Wakefield an international commercial real estate firm for 4 years.
+short_bio: Chris Keller has represented tenants and landlords in Los Angeles for over 17 years, between Cushman and Wakefield, an international commercial real estate firm, and Madison Partners.
 title: ''
 cell: 310.367.4336
 ---